Homer’s Pathos Rendered in Paint

 There is a striking resemblance between the saffron-robed woman and Andromache.
 Of all the figures in the painting, these are the only two with the same gesture and angle of the neck in profile, with the same shapes abstracted as shadows.

 In contrast to their facial similarities, the saffron-robed woman strikes a much more dynamic gesture than Andromache’s withdrawn stance, as if Leighton is suggesting that she represents a version of what Andromache could have been if she had not lost her husband.
-The sheer chroma of the woman’s robe, evocative of the rich warmth of a fire or a flower petal penetrated with sunlight, is in stark contrast with the obsidian robe that Andromache dons to indicate mourning.
+The sheer chroma of the woman’s robe, evocative of the rich warmth of a fire or a flower petal penetrated with sunlight, is in stark contrast with the obsidian robe that Andromache wears to indicate mourning.

-A detail of Andromache and the saffron robed woman (L) and the weaving woman from "Captive Andromache," circa 1886–1888, by Frederic Leighton.
+A detail of Andromache and the saffron-robed woman (L) and the weaving woman from "Captive Andromache," circa 1886–1888, by Frederic Leighton.
 (Public Domain)

-A detail of Andromache and the saffron robed woman (L) and the weaving woman from "Captive Andromache," circa 1886–1888, by Frederic Leighton.
-(Public Domain)
+A detail of Andromache and the saffron-robed woman (L) and the weaving woman from "Captive Andromache," circa 1886–1888, by Frederic Leighton.
+Public Domain

 In fact, the figure with whom Andromache shares the most sartorial resemblance is that of the old woman weaving at the left bottom corner of the composition.
 The spinning woman, whose face is also portrayed in profile (although it is entirely in shadow) is one of two figures (aside from Andromache) who wears black, as if to suggest that the weaving woman’s present is Andromache’s near future, and that age and loneliness will soon catch up to the widow.